Pronto Monto

 Pronto Monto is the third album by Kate & Anna McGarrigle, released in 1978.
 The title is an approximate pronunciation of the French phrase "prends ton manteau", which means "take your coat".

-Pronto Monto was produced with a pop polish in order to give it more radio airplay.
-However, the album did not meet sales expectations, and the sisters were dropped from Warner Bros.
+The album did not meet sales expectations, and the sisters were dropped from Warner Bros.
 Records soon afterward.

-For a long time, this was the only McGarrigle sisters album that had never been released on CD, although "NaCl (Sodium Chloride)" would reappear on the Oddities album and "Pronto Monto" on their second French record Prends ton Manteau.
-In 2016 the album was finally released on CD by Omnivore Recordings.
+In 2016, the album was released on CD by Omnivore Recordings.

+Critical reception

+The New York Times wrote that the album has a "shiny gloss, and it robs their songs of some of the innocence that distinguished them before."